Unfulfilled Watch Tower Society predictions: 1918: The new terminus

 At that time there is every reason to believe the fallen angels will invade the minds of many of the Nominal Church people, driving them to exceedingly unwise conduct and leading to their destruction at the hands of the enraged masses, who will later be dragged to the same fate [...]
 In one short year, 1917–1918, the vast and complicated system of sectarianism reaches its zenith of power, only to be suddenly dashed into oblivion [...]
 One large part of the adherents of ecclesiasticism will die from pestilence and famine.

-When 1918 also passed without any sign of fulfillment, the initial reaction was that the harvest had indeed finished and that the full complement of those destined for translation to heaven had been assembled.
-The further delay in the arrival of the millennium was interpreted in 1919 as a sign that the loyalty and powers of endurance of the "Kingdom class" were being tested and that God was finding fault with some supposedly sanctified people.
+When 1918 also passed without any sign of fulfillment, the initial reaction was that the harvest had actually finished and that the full complement of those destined for translation to heaven had been assembled.
+The further delay in the arrival of the millennium was interpreted in 1919 as a sign that the loyalty and endurance of the "Kingdom class" were being tested and that God was finding fault with some supposedly sanctified people.

 In a 1922 convention address, Rutherford retrospectively defined 1918 as the time when Christ "entered the temple for the purpose of judgment".
-He later wrote that it was only after 1918, when the Lord came to the temple, that it could be understood that 1914 had also marked the time when the heavenly part of God's kingdom was established and when a "New Nation" was born.
+He later wrote that it was only after 1918 that the Lord came to the temple, and that 1914 had marked the time when the heavenly part of God's kingdom was established with the birth of a "New Nation".

-From that time the Bible Student group was able to view itself as more than just an agency for completing the ranks of the 144,000 who would rule with Christ.
+From that time the Bible Student group viewed itself as more than just an agency for completing the ranks of the 144,000 who would rule with Christ.
 With the "New Nation" already born, members were given a clear twofold purpose: (1) to recruit and train a "Great Company" who would be carried through Armageddon to live in the earthly kingdom and (2) to expose the machinations of the devil in trying to obstruct the kingdom's earthly establishment.